biscuit-auth/biscuit/SPECIFICATIONS.md

 contains rights given to the token holder.
 The following blocks contain caveats that reduce the token's scope, in the form of logic queries that must succeed.
-The holder of a biscuit token can at any time create a new token by adding more caveats, but they cannot remove existing caveats.
+The holder of a biscuit token can at any time create a new token by adding a block with more caveats, but they cannot remove existing blocks without invalidating the signature.

 The token is protected by public key cryptography operations: the initial creator of a token holds a secret key, and any verifier for the token needs only know